Operations and Management

 The Management Team is made up of the Orchestrator, Operations Manager and Projects Manager.
-The Management Team are employed by the Board to implement the artistic direction of the Curatorial Team and support Operations across The Stove Network.
-In addition to implementing artistic direction, the Management Team leads on Finance & Fundraising, Administration, Marketing and Human Resources.
+The Management Team are employed by the Board to implement the artistic direction of the Curatorial Team and lead on Finance & Fundraising, Administration, Marketing and Human Resources.

 Working closely with the Orchestrator to ensure the smooth running of the organisation and to develop its future sustainability.
 Background in sculpture, boatbuilding, hardware, software and the creative industries.
 Moved to D&G to spend more time up hills, in forests and rivers, sharing moments of pure joy with non-verbal beings (e.g. dogs and chilled humans).
 Main responsibilities include: